chanshiyucx/blog/journal/004-interview-simulation.md

 > What is your current salary?

 I prefer to focus on the market value of the role here in Munich and the skills I bring, rather than my current salary.
 My expectation is based on my experience and the Munich market, not directly on my current salary.

+### Hobbies

+> What do you do in your free time?

+I enjoy several outdoor activities that help me stay active and balanced.

+I enjoy hiking and badminton for staying active.
+Photography is another passion of mine.
+I love traveling to explore new places and cultures.
+These hobbies help me stay balanced.

+## About Germany

+### Coming to Germany

+> Why did you decide to come to Germany for work?

+Well, there are a couple of main reasons.

+On the personal side, my girlfriend is doing her PhD at LMU in Munich and has been here for four years.
+So I moved here to be with her and start our life together.

+Professionally, I've always been interested in the German tech industry.
+Munich is one of Europe's major IT hubs with a highly developed IT industry.
+This gives me much better opportunities to find the right position that matches my skills and experience.
+I really like the work culture of German companies, as they focus on quality and value work-life balance, which is important to me too.

+I'm also excited about working with international teams and contributing to innovative projects.
+I'm ready to bring my web development background to this market and take on new challenges.

+> What field is your girlfriend studying?

+She's a medical PhD student at LMU in Munich.

+### Impressions of Munich

+> How do you like Munich so far?

+I really love Munich!
+It's been a great experience living here so far.

+The city has such a nice balance.
+The climate here is very pleasant, and I actually like the weather a lot.
+The public transport system is really convenient, so I can easily get anywhere I need to go.

+I also like how international Munich is.
+There is a good mix of locals and internationals here.
+It makes it easier for me to settle in.
+At the same time, I'm trying to improve my German and connect more with the local culture.

+Overall, Munich feels like a great place for both my career and personal life.
+I can definitely see myself staying here long-term.

+### Work-Life Balance

+> How important is work-life balance to you?

+Work-life balance is important to me.

+I'm excited to delivering quality work and meeting deadlines.
+At the same time, I believe productivity comes from having time to recharge and stay mentally sharp.

+I'm flexible and willing to put in extra hours when needed, but I also value having time for personal development, like continuing my German language studies.

+### Long Term Plan

+> What are your long-term plans in Germany?

+I'm planning to stay in Germany long-term.
+If I can get a suitable position here, I'd like to build my career in Germany.

+My girlfriend is doing her PhD and will graduate next year, she is also planning to look for opportunities here.
+So we're both looking to establish our future in Munich together.

+## About Job

+### About Repareo

+> What do you know about Repareo as a company?

+ I understand Repareo is leading the digitization of Germany's car service industry.

+You've built a platform that solves a real problem - helping drivers find trusted workshops they can actually book online.
+What I find really smart is your integration strategy.
+You're not just waiting for users to find you; you integrate with existing workshop systems and make them visible on platforms people already use, like Google, manufacturer apps, or insurance portals.

+As a frontend developer, this is really exciting to me.
+The user interface becomes the core of the business, it has to be seamless and build trust instantly for both drivers and workshop partners.
+The challenge of creating such a high-impact, user-friendly platform is what really draws me to this role at Repareo.

+### Application Reason

+> Why are you interested in this position?

+That's a great question.
+This role at Repareo really appeals to me for a few key reasons.

+First, I'm genuinely interested in Repareo because it's solving a real problem that many people face - finding reliable car repair services.
+Repareo is digitizing a traditional industry, making car services more transparent and accessible for everyone.
+The challenge of building a user-friendly platform is motivating to me.

+Second, the role is a perfect match for my experience.
+The job description emphasizes a modern stack with React, Vue.js, Next.js, and TypeScript, which aligns perfectly with my experience.
+In my most recent role, I led the technical architecture for a storage management platform using exactly those technologies.

+Finally, the culture.
+The posting mentions a young, dynamic team.
+As an active open-source contributor, I really value working with teams that focus on quality and continuous learning.

+So, the combination of meaningful work, perfect technical fit, and great team culture that makes this role exciting for me.

+### Job Responsibilities

+> What do you understand about this role?

+From the job description, I understand this frontend role has three main areas.

+First, UI development - creating user interfaces that are both visually appealing and functional, using React, TypeScript, and Next.js for the booking platform.

+Second, workflow automation - developing processes for testing, deployment, and CI/CD.
+I have experience with from optimizing build processes at my last job.

+And third, creative collaboration - contributing ideas to improve user experience.
+I really value that this role encourages UX input.

+The booking experience needs to be seamless and build trust for both car owners and workshops.

+### Career Goals

+> What are your career goals in Germany?

+My career goal is to become a senior technical expert in web development, eventually growing into technical leadership roles like solution architect.
+This role fits perfectly with my career path because it offers complex technical challenges in an innovative environment.

+In five years, I see myself as a technical leader contributing to architectural decisions and mentoring other developers.

+### Team Culture

+> What are you looking for in a team environment?
+> What do you expect from your future team?

+I enjoy working in open, collaborative teams where we share knowledge and focus on delivering a great product.

+From what I've learned about Repareo's culture, with its emphasis on innovation and teamwork, it feels like a strong match for me.
+I'm excited to join such a team and contribute my frontend development skills to build a high-quality, user-friendly platform.

+### Best Candidate

+> What makes you the best candidate for this position?

+I think three things make me a strong fit for this role.

+First, my full-stack experience.
+While I specialize in frontend, I understand the backend too, this helps me build better user interfaces and work smoothly with backend teams.

+Second, my experience with modernization projects.
+I've led platform redesigns using modern technologies like React and TypeScript - exactly what this role involves.

+Third, my adaptability.
+I contribute to open source, and I'm always ready to learn new technologies when they benefit the project.

+So I bring the right technical skills plus the mindset to grow with a company that's transforming a traditional industry.

+### Strengths and Weaknesses

+> What are your strengths and weaknesses?

+My biggest strength is problem-solving with a full-stack perspective.
+Even though I focus on frontend, I understand how the whole system works, which helps me build better solutions and collaborate more effectively with backend teams.

+An area I'm actively working on is becoming more confident with German in technical discussions.
+I've reached B1 level and can handle simple conversations, but I want to be completely fluent when discussing complex technical topics with team members.

+I'd describe myself as a collaborative and growth-minded developer.
+I enjoy sharing knowledge - like contribute to open source.
+I'm always eager to learn new technologies when they add real value to the project.

+### Questions

+> Do you have any questions for us?

+- What does a typical day look like for this role?
+- Could you tell me about the team structure and how collaboration usually works?
+- What opportunities are there for professional growth in this role?

 ## Work Experience